chaseruskin/orbit/docs/src/reference/json.md

       "language": "string",
       // Source visibility (choices: "public", "protected", "private") "visibility": "string",
-      // Paths relative to the project's root directory for the source file that declare and implement this unit "sources": [
+      // Paths relative to the project's root directory for the source files that declare and implement this unit "sources": [
         "string"
       ],